e-kotov/spanishoddata-paper-supplement/README.md

 | **\_targets_pipeline_plots.R** | — | `targets` script that builds the figures for this repository that provide an overview of each pipeline. |
 | **Dockerfile** | — | `Dockerfile` for <https://mybinder.org/> or **`docker2repo`** to run the computational environment for reproducing all targets pipelines. |

-`Docker` and `Apptainer` container images with presereved computaitonal environment are deposited with a copy of this repository at
+`Docker` and `Apptainer` container images with presereved computational environment are deposited with a copy of this repository at
 <https://doi.org/10.5281/zenodo.15207374>.